scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 Default instances are defined in the [`cats.instances`][cats.instances] package.
-Imports are organized by parameter type
-(as opposed to by type class).
+There are separate objects in this package for each parameter type (as opposed to by type class):
+`cats.instances.int` for `Int`,
+`cats.instances.string` for `String`, and so on.

 Interface syntax is defined in the [`cats.syntax`][cats.syntax] package.
 There are separate syntax imports for each type class.